 Understanding Brady Link360: A Printer-Centric Heritage

-- Where It Fits: For a single-site facility already standardized on Brady printers and labels, Link360 can be a logical next step to digitize the creation of LOTO procedures.
+- Where It Fits: For a single-site facility already standardised on Brady printers and labels, Link360 can be a logical next step to digitise the creation of LOTO procedures.

 - The Gaps for Modern Operations: Its hardware-first DNA encourages a workflow that ends with a printed piece of paper.
-This creates significant gaps in execution, real-time oversight, and scalability across a global enterprise.
+This creates significant gaps in execution verification, real-time oversight, and scalability across a global enterprise.

-For organizations in the US and EU, the goal is no longer just to create better paper documents.
-The goal is to eliminate paper entirely.
+For organisations in the US and EU, the goal is no longer just to create better paper documents.
+The goal is to build smarter, verifiable safety processes—and that requires a fundamentally different approach.

-The Modern Safety Checklist: 7 Questions for Your LOTO/PTW Vendor
+The Modern Safety Checklist: 7 Questions for Your LOTO Vendor

 As safety management evolves, the requirements for the software that supports it have become more sophisticated.
 Use this checklist during your evaluation to see if a platform is truly future-ready: